VictorMerino/Counter-React/README.md

-# Getting Started with Create React App
+# Counter App

+App that add, substract and reset a counter based on user clicks.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).